Tenancy deposit scheme: what does a landlord have to do?

 Prescribed information is the term used for the details that must be given to the tenant and any other relevant people.
 It includes:

-- Name, address, email, phone and any fax number of the TDS;
+- Name, address, email, phone and any fax number of the tenancy deposit scheme;

-- Any information given in any leaflets supplied by the TDS to the landlord that explains his or her obligations to protect the deposit and provide the prescribed information to tenants;
+- Any information given in any leaflets supplied by the scheme to the landlord that explains his or her obligations to protect the deposit and provide the prescribed information to tenants;

-- Procedures that apply under the TDS by which a deposit may be paid or repaid to a tenant at the end of the tenancy;
+- Procedures that apply under the scheme by which a deposit may be paid or repaid to a tenant at the end of the tenancy;

 - Procedures that apply if either the landlord or a tenant cannot be contacted at the end of the tenancy;

-- Procedures that apply under the TDS if a landlord is in dispute with a tenant over the amount of deposit to be repaid;
+- Procedures that apply under the tenancy deposit scheme if a landlord is in dispute with a tenant over the amount of deposit to be repaid;

-- Facilities available under the TDS for resolution of a dispute relating to the deposit, without recourse to litigation;
+- Facilities available under the scheme for resolution of a dispute relating to the deposit, without recourse to litigation;

 - Amount of deposit paid;